 Bring your little ones to the Children’s Museum of Virginia and watch as they learn through experience.
 Gaze at the stars in the Beazley Planetarium and find your whole family transported from Portsmouth to far away planets and solar systems.
 The Children’s Museum is a fun place for children to imagine, explore and discover!

 Every Saturday from May through December enjoy yoga in the courtyard, and then stock up on some fresh produce, meat, pastries and more at the Farmers Market.
 If you are lucky enough to be here on the first weekend, you can also enjoy free admission to the Portsmouth Art & Cultural Center as well as a concert in the courtyard Friday night.
-Then find some treasures at the Olde Towne Antiques to Flea Market on Saturday morning.
+Then find some treasures at the Olde Towne Antique & Flea Market on the first Saturday of every month.
 Make the weekend complete with a delicious Sunday brunch at one of our amazing restaurants.

 Visit the Lightship PORTSMOUTH